RetroStack/TRS-80-Model-I-Power-Supply/README.md

 ### Implementation

-E1 has been implemented using KiCAD 7.
+The project has been implemented using KiCAD 7.
 The KiCAD project files are included in this repository.

 ![Front](/Latest/TRS80_Model_I_Power_Supply_3D_Front.png)
 ![Back](/Latest/TRS80_Model_I_Power_Supply_3D_Back.png)